 Preparing the species occurrence data

-NOTE: This package works with species occurrence data in presence-absence tables.
+NOTE: This package works mainly with species occurrence data in presence-absence tables.
 If your data are point occurrences and raster maps, check out this blog post on how to convert them into tabular presence-absence data.

 Load the rotifers sample dataset that comes with the fuzzySim package, to use as an example: